StemCellsBiology/ClusteringColonies/README.md

 4. Visualization of z-score marker intensity on PCA.

-5.Projection of index sorting marker z-scores onto UMAP clusters.
+5. Projection of index sorting marker z-scores onto UMAP clusters.

 This branch helped compare cluster structure with marker-level information from index sorting.